About Time: Model-free Reinforcement Learning with Timed Reward Machines: Introduction

-To illustrate the setting, we define a simple TRM objective (Figure~\ref{fig:reward-machine}) on the standard Taxi domain (Figure~\ref{fig:intro-taxi}).
-The TRM encourages an agent (a taxi) to drive slowly, for example, due to heavy traffic, by providing a higher reward when the agent delays at each step (enforced by a self-loop with a timing constraint of $x>1$).
+\begin{example} To illustrate our setting, we define a simple TRM (Fig.~\ref{fig:reward-machine}) on the standard Taxi domain (Fig.~\ref{fig:intro-taxi}).
+The TRM encourages a taxi agent to drive slowly, e.g., due to heavy traffic, by providing a higher reward when it delays at each step (enforced by a self-loop with timing constraint $x>1$).
 Additionally, it imposes a deadline for picking up the passenger (enforced by a transition with timing constraint $y\leq 14$).
-Finally, after pickup, the agent must reach the destination (while driving slowly).
-Such time-sensitive objectives, involving delays and deadlines, can be naturally captured by TRMs.
+Finally, after pickup, the agent must reach the destination while driving slowly.
+Such time-sensitive objectives, involving delays and deadlines, can be naturally captured by TRMs. \end{example}

 We interpret TRMs over Markov decision processes (MDPs) to model stochastic environments (Section~\ref{sec:problem}).
 To express timing constraints, we augment the MDP action set with explicit delay actions.
-We study two standard timing interpretations, digital-time (Section~\ref{sec:tabularQ-digital}) and real-time (Section~\ref{sec:tabularQ-cont}), which are similar to the integer-clock and real (dense) time interpretations in timed automata~\cite{DBLP:conf/icalp/HenzingerMP92}.
+We then study two standard timing interpretations---digital-clock (Section~\ref{sec:tabularQ-digital}) and real-time (Section~\ref{sec:tabularQ-cont})---also known as integer-clock and dense-time interpretations in TA literature~\cite{DBLP:conf/icalp/HenzingerMP92}.
 For each setting, we devise tabular Q-learning algorithms on product MDPs obtained by integrating the TRM in the environment.

-In the digital case, the product construction is straightforward: integer clock valuations are directly included in the MDP state space.
-In the dense-time case, we consider two approaches: (i) time discretization of continuous delays, and (ii) a corner-point abstraction based on region abstraction of timed automata, which encourages agents to pick delays that are very close to integers.
+In the digital-clock case, the product construction is straightforward: integer clock valuations are directly included in the MDP state space.
+In the real-time case, we consider two approaches: (i) discretized time for continuous delays, and (ii) a corner-point abstraction based on region construction of timed automata, which encourages agents to pick delays that are very close to integers.
 We further enhance these algorithms with novel counterfactual imagining (CI), inspired by~\cite{DBLP:journals/jair/IcarteKVM22}, to incorporate alternative clock valuations and timing delays.
 We also provide a detailed theoretical analysis of all the presented settings, including guarantees of convergence to ($\varepsilon$-)optimal policies.

-We further incorporate heuristics from the reward machine literature~\cite[Sec.~3.3]{DBLP:phd/ca/Icarte22}, counterfactual-imagining, where we propose alternative wait times to the agent at the decision points.

-With these abstractions and heuristics, our algorithms can optimise rewards based on satisfaction of timing constraints.
-We demonstrate this in Figure~\ref{fig:intro-graph} for our running example under both digital and real-time interpretations.
-Notably, standard reward machines (without delay actions) cannot enforce timing constraints and therefore miss higher rewards that depend on precise timing, whereas TRMs can enable learning these.